braph-software/BRAPH-2/README.md

 </p>

-We provide tools to analyze the human brain connectome with multilayer graph theory and deep learning.
+An object-oriented software that provides pipelines for conventional brain connectivity analysis as well as more advanced methods, including multilayer networks and deep learning methods.

 # Installation